redhalo/df-strategy/docs/getting-started.md

 ## Find Embark Location

-Once generation is complete, we are going to click `Find embark location` and narrow down a good embark site.
+`Start new game in existing world` and select the newly created world.
+Click `Find embark location` and narrow down a good embark site.
 While some features may be desireable, too specific of a search may not provide results.

 | Parameter          | Value        |
 | :----------------- | :----------: |